-These questions help home builders and remodelers to identify areas their warranties may be falling short, and which customer needs to have more time devoted to discussing their plan.
+These questions help home builders and remodelers to identify areas where their warranties may be falling short as well as whether they need to spend more time discussing warranty and plan details with customers.

 Cause 5: Lateness

 Keeping customers loyal is a tough job, but it pays off!
-The infographic states that it costs five times as much to acquire new customers as it does to keep those you already have.
-Beyond costs, building strong relationships with customers lends to your credibility and gives you the type of reputation you want your business to have.
+Customer acquisition is, on average, five times more costly than retaining existing customers.
+Beyond these acquisition costs, building strong relationships with customers adds to your credibility and helps give your business the type of reputation you want it to have.